ncalc/ncalc/docs/articles/index.md

   Console.WriteLine(result);
 ```

 This example above first creates an instance of <xref:NCalc.Expression> using a valued constructor.
-This constructor takes a `string` as parameter.
+This constructor takes a <xref:System.String> as parameter.
-Then the method <xref:NCalc.Evaluate> is called to parse the `string`, and returns the actual value represented by the `string`.
+Then the method <xref:NCalc.Expression.Evaluate> is called to parse the <xref:System.String>, and returns the actual value represented by the <xref:System.String>.

 To create expressions you can combine several [Operators](operators.md) and [Values](values.md).